-For the Jews suffering under the yoke of bondage, the day of deliverance seemed to be delayed, but God, at the time appointed by Him, had in view for them a work that was to be done by a very special power.
+For the Jews suffering under the yoke of bondage, the day of deliverance seemed to be delayed, but God, at the time appointed by Him, had in view for them a work that was to be done by an extraordinary power.
 Moses would not, as he had first thought, stand at the head of the army, waving banners and wearing shining armor.
 The people exploited and subjugated for so long were not going to win victory on their own, rising and demanding their rights.
 The call of Moses was the escape of Jews.

 How old was Moses when God called him?

-The Bible states that the prophet was 80 years old when the call of Moses occured.
-He came closer to seeing the miracle when a voice spoke to him out of the fire.
+The Bible states that the prophet was 80 years old when the call of Moses occurred.
+He came closer to seeing the miracle when a voice spoke out of the fire.
 It was the voice of God.
 It was the One who, as the Angel of the Covenant, had revealed Himself to his forefathers in ages past.
 Moses’ body trembled with fear when he heard the Lord calling his name.
 With trembling lips, he answered, Here am I!
-He had been warned not to approach his Creator improperly: take off your shoes from your feet, for the place on which you tread is holy ground.
+He had been warned not to approach his Creator improperly: take off your shoes from your feet, for the place you tread is holy ground.

 The biblical account tells us that Moses died at the age of one hundred and twenty, the only man God Himself buried.
 His tomb was somewhere in the Valley of Moab, but no one knew his location.
 Moses lived beyond the grave, continuing to serve his beloved God.